W-A-I-L-A-W-8/redesign/_projects/2024-05-21-drag-drop-page-builder.md

 - DnD_2.jpg

 ---
-_Apologies, this is currently an unfinished piece of writing.
-Read whats here and feel free to check back soon!_

 _For confidentiality reasons some content may have been omitted or altered.
 In some instances, the designs have been reinterpreted_

-#### Overview
+#### Background
-Embarking on a journey to transform a dated HTML builder into an intuitive, accessible drag and drop page builder.
-Our mission?
+Embarking on a journey to transform a dated HTML builder into something more suited to our user's needs, both intuitive and accessible.
+The mission?
 To make web page creation enjoyable and efficient, ensuring that everyone, regardless of their abilities, can craft stunning pages with ease.

 #### Challenge
 The starting point was an antiquated HTML builder.
 Both unfriendly and inaccessible.
 It was clearly aimed at the wrong audience and built by Engineers in a knee-jerk reaction to an urgent client request.